States Changing Nurse Licensing for COVID-19 Response

 Our recruitment professionals stand ready to help travelers get the required licensing and approvals to work in all 50 states and the District of Columbia.

-Here are some current changes being enacted at the state level*:
+Here are some changes being enacted at states with high needs for travel nurses*:

 Alabama.
 Because of the current state of emergency, you can practice nursing in Alabama for up to 30 days if you have a valid nursing license in another state and your employer can verify that license.
 After 30 days, you will need to apply for a temporary permit to practice for another 90 days.